grymmjack/godot-img2ans/README.md

 ![IMG2ANS GUI](resources/images/progress5.png)

 ### Cross Platform Support:
-`IMG2ANS` is written using [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe) and as a result is 100% cross platform compatible with:
+`IMG2ANS` is was originally written using [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe) and was a result is 100% cross platform compatible with:

 - Linux
 - OSX
 - Windows

+> The Godot version will also be cross platform and support the same OSes.

 ### Input Image Formats Supported:
-`IMG2ANS` supports any [QB64-PE supported image formats](https://qb64phoenix.com/qb64wiki/index.php/LOADIMAGE) which includes:
+`IMG2ANS` supports any [Godot supported image formats](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_images.html#supported-image-formats) which includes:

-- jpg, png, tga, bmp, psd, gif, pcx, svg, qoi
+- bmp
+- dds
+- ktx
+- exr
+- hdr
+- jpg
+- png
+- tga
+- svg
+- webp

 ### Output Image Formats Supported:
 `IMG2ANS` will save text files according to the following output types (all of which will embed the font and width and height in the sauce record in addition to the standard sauce stuff like group, author, comments, etc. if it is enabled):